Our School App Stay connected on the go...

 - Clear and comprehensive scheme of work in line with the National Curriculum.
 Teaching and Learning should plan for practical investigative opportunities within Science lessons termly.

-- Children will reflect on previous learning and cross curricula links will be made through Literacy and Theme.
+- Children will reflect on previous learning and cross curricular links will be made through Literacy and Theme.
 Children will be able to build on prior knowledge and link ideas together, enabling them to question and become enquiry based learners.

 - Educational Visits - Where applicable links to Science will be made to develop the children’s topical learning.